5-Ingredient Colombian Limonada de Coco

 Traditional limonada de coco is non-alcoholic, but if you're feeling adventurous, add a hint of rum for an alcoholic version of this delicious limonada de coco.

-Side view of two glasses of Limonada de coco
+overhead view of Colombian Limonada de Coco

 5-Ingredient Colombian Limonada de Coco (Coconut Limeade)